 4) How do colleges currently calculate total cost of attendance?
-The CSU and CCCs calculate the cost of housing for our total cost of attendance numbers by taking the most recent SEARS data available and adjusting for inflation.
-Some independent colleges and universities rely also on SEARS data, others use the UC Cost of Attendance survey or development their own methods.
+The California State University and the California community colleges use the SEARS survey conducted by CSAC, mentioned above in this analysis.
+Some independent colleges and universities rely also on SEARS data, others use the University of California's (UC) Cost of Attendance survey or development their own methods.
 The UC derives student budgets from known institutional charges (e.g., tuition and on campus room-and-board charges) and results from the systemwide Cost of Attendance Survey (COAS).
 The COAS, conducted every three years, provides comprehensive data on UC students' non-fee expenses including housing costs as well as a standardized basis for calculating student budgets at each campus that reflects local economic conditions and student spending patterns.
 The 2018-19 student budgets utilized data from the 2016 administration of the COAS.

 - Urban Development (HUD) annually estimates Fair Market Rents (FMRs) for 530 metropolitan areas and 2,045 nonmetropolitan county FMR areas.
 This bill requires the use of FMRs as the single measure for calculating the independent living expenses in the determination of cost of attendance.
 By federal law, the final FMRs must be published and available for use annually.
 FMRs are primarily used to determine payment standard amounts for public housing assistance programs.
 Specifically, FMRs represent the estimated amount (base rent + essential utilities) that a property in a given area typically rents.
 FMRs must be both high enough to permit a selection of units and neighborhoods and low enough to serve as many low-income families as possible.
 HUD uses three sources of survey data, the Decennial Census, the American Community Surveys and Random digit dialing, to develop its estimates. - Are FMR estimates the appropriate measure of student-housing cost?
 It's unclear whether HUD's methodology for determining housing costs could result in a more accurate measure of what it costs to rent a one-bedroom apartment near campus or whether the new SEARS or University of California's (UC) Cost of Attendance survey comes closer to that goal.
-Concerns have been raised regarding the appropriateness and accuracy of the existing methodologies as well as with the one being suggested.
+Concerns have been raised regarding the appropriateness and accuracy of the existing methodologies and the one suggested.
 Identifying actual market rents can be challenging and inaccuracies could have financial implications that ultimately influence the net cost of attending college.
 Seemingly, requiring the use of a uniform measure to calculate costs, as is being proposed with the HUD data, offers consistency in an area where there is wide variance within higher education institutions. - 7) Related legislation.
 SB 467 (Monning, 2019) expands the type of information relative to costs of living off-campus that is currently required to be posted on the website for the California State University (CSU), and requested to be posted on the website of the UC. - 8) Prior legislation.
 AB 1961 (Choi, Chapter 314, 2018) required each institution of higher education with a physical presence in this state to separately list the cost of institutionally operated housing and meal plans on all Web sites and documents it provides to students for purposes of advertising or otherwise displaying the student costs associated with institutionally operated housing.